thedeeno/suitable/README.md

 # Core

 A gem that contains the core logic for suitor that's shared by both the CLI and Browser App.
-The most notable feature are the service wrappers.
-Here we wrap each external service in a wrapper to establish a clean and clear boundary between the suitor core and its external dependencies.
+The most notable features are the service wrappers.
+Here we wrap each external service with a class to establish a clean boundary between the suitor core and its external dependencies.
 This makes unit testing and service swapping easier.
 For the most part, external services are mocked during unit tests of the core.

-This library provides a clean interface for higher-level dependencies to stub during unit testing.
-Because of this, the higher level projects don't know anything about Reddit, Twilio, or Googl.
+This library establishes a simple interface for higher-level projects to stub during unit testing.
+Because of this, the higher level projects don't know anything about the clients used for Reddit, Twilio, or Googl.

 #### Commands